loferris/artificer/IMPLEMENTATION_SUMMARY.md

-# FableForge Component Library - Implementation Summary
+# Translator Component Library - Implementation Summary

 ## 🎉 Phase 1-3 Complete!

-Successfully implemented the foundation and core components of the FableForge component library following the approved abstraction strategy.
+Successfully implemented the foundation and core components of the Translator component library following the approved abstraction strategy.

 ## ✅ What Was Built